rodrigokroll/zeek_globalwhitelist/README.md

 Description:<br />

 A Bro module that defines an IP-based global whitelist configuration file for all your bro scripts.
 The whitelists are defined on the file globalwhitelist.db.
-Allow whitelists based-on Source IP(s), Destination(s) and Destination Port(s).<br />
+Allow whitelists based-on Source IP(s), Destination IP(s) and Destination Port(s).<br />

 Advantages:<br />
 <br />